falkr/ttm4175/pages/iot-http-json-2020.md

 ## Request via Web Browser

 * Either on the same machine, or (even better) on a different machine in case you are in the same network, access the website address that the server prints out in a browser.
 * If you access the browser on the same machine, you can type `http://localhost:8023/` as address.
-Otherwise, use the IP address.
+Otherwise, use the IP address instead of `localhost.
 * What happens in the browser, and what happens in the command where the server program runs?
 * Create a sequence diagram of what you have just observed, and annotate it with details that you find relevant.
 * Answer the following questions: